Isangeles/fire/README.md

 Documentation pages are in Troff format and could be easily displayed with `man` command.

-For example to display documentation page for server login request:
+For example to display documentation page for login request:
 ```
 $ man doc/request/login
 ```